 Importantly, any discussion of infrastructure policy must also include consideration of the nation's current and future housing needs.
 Before COVID-19, the country was facing a nationwide housing affordability challenge and a historic demand for new rental housing.
-Beginning in the mid-2000s, the nation experienced the greatest renter wave in its history, as the number of households who rent rose by more than 7 million.
-Fueled by this extraordinary demand for apartment homes, recent NMHC and NAA research finds that we need to build 4.6 million new apartments by 2030 to meet the nation's housing needs.2
+Beginning in the mid-2000s, the nation experienced the greatest renter wave in its history, as the number of households who rent rose by more than 7 million.1 Fueled by this extraordinary demand for apartment homes, recent NMHC and NAA research finds that we need to build 4.6 million new apartments by 2030 to meet the nation's housing needs.2

-To meet this demand, we will need to build an average of 328,000 new apartments every year.
-Yet our industry faced significant challenges to new apartment construction, development and renovation before this crisis and we have only hit that mark three times since 1989.3 COVID-19 has further frustrated apartment production and the resulting supply-demand imbalance has seriously jeopardized housing affordability, limited housing choice and undermined broader economic growth.
+To meet this demand, we will need to build an average of 328,000 apartments (in buildings with five or more units) per year through 2030 just to keep up annual demand from new households and losses to the stock.
+And while we have reached that level in the most recent four years, more construction is needed to accommodate the many years when completions were a fraction of that annual demand.
+COVID-19 has further frustrated apartment production and the resulting supply-demand imbalance has seriously jeopardized housing affordability, limited housing choice and undermined broader economic growth.

 To facilitate this necessary, new construction, we encourage a cooperative approach to housing development and infrastructure planning.
-The contemporaneous consideration of housing demands and infrastructure needs maximizes community benefit and promotes efficiencies in transportation,
+The contemporaneous consideration of housing demands and infrastructure needs maximizes community benefit and promotes efficiencies in transportation, land use and public works.
+Early alignment of these priorities can help ensure that infrastructure assets are best serving both the current and future needs of local communities.